 Then, taking aim and letting it fly, sending it skipping one, two, three, four, … how many times can you get it to skip?

 Skipping rocks will inevitably lead to other uses for the ample supply of river stones around.
-If you’re near the shallow, slow-flowing portion of a river or stream, building small dams or channels out of river rocks or sand can become a STEM learning opportunity in disguise.
+If you’re near the shallow, slow-flowing portion of a river or stream, building small dams or channels out of river rocks or sand can become a fun way to incorporate some STEM skill-building.

 Channel the water into narrow channels creating mini-rapids that you can send leaf-and-twig boats surfing through, sailing off on their own mini water safari!